TOC Digital Speech and Debate Series 1

 3. What are they experienced in?

 I coach a wide variety of arguments and styles and am comfortable adjudicating any approach to debate.
-However, I spend most of my time thinking about kritik and framework arguments, especially those based in early modern (Spinoza), German idealist (Kant & Hegel), and continental (Deleuze, Derrida, Heidegger) philosophy.
+However, I spend most of my time thinking about kritik and framework arguments, especially Spinoza, Kant, Hegel, and Deleuze.

 4. What do they like?